Taniel-P/Streamfinder/README.md

 ### Commit Guides
 We have a standardized process and criteria for merging code branches with the `main` branch:

 1. A pull request (PR) is submitted
- a.
-This is followed up by notifying the team on Slack (since GitHub email notifications are too numerous & quiet)
+ - This is followed up by notifying the team on Slack (since GitHub email notifications are too numerous & quiet)
- b.
-Someone else volunteers to review the PR and anounces this on Slack so that the team is aware that the PR is being attended to.
+ - Someone else volunteers to review the PR and anounces this on Slack so that the team is aware that the PR is being attended to.
 2. PR is reviewed
- a.
-Code is commented as is appropriate and helpful
+ - Code is commented as is appropriate and helpful
- b.
-All file changes are reviewed
+ - All file changes are reviewed
- c.
-If everything is at least functionally OK, PR is approved & code is merged to `main`, possiby with some requested changes for the developer to attend to, but which are not serious enough to deny a merge.
+ - If everything is at least functionally OK, PR is approved & code is merged to `main`, possiby with some requested changes for the developer to attend to, but which are not serious enough to deny a merge.
 3. If PRs contain files covered by tests, all tests MUST pass before merge.
 The CI testing service will have run automatically and indicated this to the reviewer.
 Even if the reviewer is satisfied with their code review, **NO** PR is to be merged to `main` until all tests are passing.
 Even if the tests are bad/incomplete.
 In this case, at the very least the developer needs to turn off or not check in these tests in order to maintain a testing suite that only contains passing tests on `main`.
 4. If the reviewer approves the PR, it is the reviewer's responsibility to immediately merge the PR.